 You get bitten by COBRA

-What’s more, the COBRA plan can and will recoup what it paid toward your medical bills while you were forking over expensive COBRA premiums, because COBRA plans pay on health care claims only after Medicare does – even if you don’t actually have Medicare.
+Furthermore, COBRA carriers may recoup what they paid toward your medical bills when they discover you were eligible for Medicare but not enrolled in it.
+This is because COBRA plans cover only the portion of your health care claims Medicare wouldn’t be responsible for paying – even if you don’t have Medicare.

 You take retiree coverage without taking Part B